Watch CBS News

 Village of Key Biscayne commits $75 million to address infrastructure issues 02:42

-KEY BISCAYNE - The Village of Key Biscayne is committing $75 million to address the infrastructure issue on the island.
+MIAMI - The Village of Key Biscayne is committing $75 million to address the infrastructure issue on the island.

+The goal is to protect against flooding, rising sea levels and severe rain events through a new program called The Resilient Infrastructure and Adaptation Program, or RIAP.
 It was born out of the unsafe conditions around Key Biscayne K-8 that village leaders said floods with between two to three feet of water during rain events.

-Village Manager, Steve Williamson agrees.
+Village Manager, Steve Williamson, agrees.
 "We have a stormwater system that is kind of a mixed mask.
 It's haphazard, put together at different times and places, and to be honest, it's not adequate for the current threats that we face," he said.

 Manager Williamson said maintenance will be conducted simultaneously.
-"So, while we're doing and focusing on zone 1, which is our most flood-prone area in the village, we're of course going to continue doing maintenance," he said.
+"So, while we're doing and focusing on Zone 1, which is our most flood-prone area in the village, we're of course going to continue doing maintenance," he said.

 In addition to addressing the stormwater system through RIAP, a new storm pump will be built, utility lines will be put underground, and roadways will be rebuilt.

-Village officials said if they don't address these issues, the island's property value may decrease, insurance rates may go up, and the overall quality of life will go down.
+Village officials said if they don't address these issues, the island's property value may decrease, insurance rates may go up and the overall quality of life will go down.

 View CBS News In